-It is clearly visible that the pole 1 which is situated next to the manikin on the other side of exhaust has less fluctuations from the average value and is more stable than the pole 3 which is also situated next to the manikin but is next to the outlet.
-As mentioned earlier pole 3 for all measurements had an unstable point at 1.1m height which can be also seen in the Figure 6.27 where the deviations from the average value are high and has a deviation of approximately \pm 0.06m/s.
+It is clearly visible that the pole 1 which is situated next to the manikin on the other side of exhaust has less fluctuations from the average value and is more stable than the pole 3 which is also situated next to the manikin but is next to the exhaust duct.
+Moreover, as mentioned earlier pole 3 for all measurements had an unstable point at 1.1m height which can be also seen in the Figure 6.26 where the deviations from the average value are high.

-Further on, averaged air velocities with average standard deviations are presented in the Figures 6.28 - 6.33.
-This will not show instability of each poles for the cases but it will give an overview of the behaviour of the flow in each case as the draught risk will be evaluated later on.
+Further on, averaged air velocities with average standard deviations are presented in the Figures 6.27 - 6.32.
+This will not show each individual poles instability for the cases but it will give an overview of the behaviour of the flow in each case as the draught risk will be evaluated later in this Chapter.